Henrywang621/DL-based-MI-EEG-models/README.md

       <img src=https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)>
 </p>

 This code repository collects the available source code of the representative DL-based models for classifying MI-EEG signals and runs a leaderboard table to fairly compare these models.
-Shell scripts provided in this repository can conveniently evaluate representative models on public MI-EEG datasets.
+The provided shell scripts can conveniently evaluate representative models on public MI-EEG datasets.
+The aim of this repository is to help researchers better evaluate their proposed models.
 More summarization and discussions about the representative models can be found in our survey paper [(Link)](https://www.sciencedirect.com/science/article/pii/S093336572300252X).
 This repository is updated regularly.

 Table of contents
 ===